kyma-project/lifecycle-manager/docs/developer/watcher-local-test.md

 EOF
 ```
 ### Verify that watcher-webhook is installed on SKR
-By checking the Kyma Object events, verify that the `SKRWebhookIsReady` ready condition has a `True` Status.
+By checking the `Kyma CR` events, verify that the `SKRWebhookIsReady` ready condition is set to `True`.
 ```yaml
 Status:
     Conditions: